Adaptive Finite element approximation of steady flows of incompressible fluids with implicit power-law-like rheology: Introduction

 \section{Introduction}

 Typical physical models of fluid flow rely on the assumption that the Cauchy stress is an explicit function of the symmetric part of the velocity gradient of the fluid.
-This constitutive hypothesis then leads to the Navier--Stokes system and its nonlinear generalizations, such as various electro-rheological flow models.
+This constitutive hypothesis then leads to the Navier--Stokes system and its nonlinear generalizations, such as fluids with shear-rate-dependent viscosity including power-law fluids with constant or variable power-law index.
 It is known however that the framework of classical continuum mechanics, built upon the notions of current and reference configuration and an explicit constitutive equation for the Cauchy stress, is too narrow for the accurate description of inelastic behavior of solid-like materials or viscoelastic properties of materials.
 Our starting point in this paper is therefore a generalization of the classical framework of continuum mechanics, referred to as implicit constitutive theory, which was proposed recently in a series of papers by Rajagopal and collaborators; see, for example, \cite{Rajagopal:03,Rajagopal:06,RajagopalSrinivasa:08}.
-The underlying principle of implicit constitutive theory in the context of viscous flows is the following: instead of demanding that the Cauchy stress is an explicit function of the symmetric part of the velocity gradient, one may allow an implicit and not necessarily continuous relationship between these quantities.
+The underlying principle of implicit constitutive theory in the context of viscous flows is the following: instead of demanding that the Cauchy stress is an explicit function of the symmetric part of the velocity gradient, one may allow an implicit relationship between these quantities.
 This then leads to a general theory, which admits fluid flow models with implicit and possibly discontinuous power-law-like rheology; see, \cite{Malek:07, Malek:08}.
 Very recently a rigorous mathematical existence theory was developed for these models by Bul\'{\i}\v{c}ek, Gwiazda, M\'alek, and \'Swierczewska-Gwiazda in \cite{BulGwiMalSwi:09}, for $r>\frac{2d}{d+2}$; for the range $\frac{2d}{d+2}<r\le\frac{3d}{d+2}$ the Acerbi--Fusco Lipschitz truncation \cite{AcerbiFusco:88} was used in order to prove the existence of a weak solution.
 In \cite{DieningKreuzerSueli:2013}, using a variety of weak compactness techniques, we showed that a subsequence of the sequence of finite element solutions converges weakly to a weak solution of the problem as the finite element discretization parameter $h$ tends to $0$.
 A key new technical tool in the analysis presented in \cite{DieningKreuzerSueli:2013} was a finite element counterpart of the Acerbi--Fusco Lipschitz truncation of Sobolev functions.
 However, in the case of velocity approximations that are not exactly divergence-free the convergence theory developed there was restricted to the range $\frac{2d}{d+1}<r<\infty$.